 For a modern twist look for elongated hex-shaped tiles in pale spring bud or any similar hue.
 You’ll be surprised by how stunning it looks with your honey-toned cabinets.

-Mousy Indigo
+13. Mousy Indigo Backsplash

 The mousy indigo on the onset looks like charcoal gray but it actually comprises blue, red, and green tinges and is considered a medium-dark shade of orange.